What Dog Diarrhea Blood Means for Your Pup's Health Gastrointestinal Issues at Their Worst

 Toxicity

-Sometimes dogs eat plants they shouldn't, or can get into poisons intended for rats and other pests.
+Sometimes dogs eat plants they shouldn't or can get into poisons intended for rats and other pests.
 Warfarin (rat poison toxin) or other poisonous mixtures can lead to blood in your dog’s stool.
 Keep household chemicals and rodent-killing poisons locked up or out of your dog’s reach.

 Cancer

-Unfortunately, blood in diarrhea may also be a sign of a gastrointestinal cancer, which may have already caused substantial damage.
+Unfortunately, blood in diarrhea may also be a sign of gastrointestinal cancer, which may have already caused substantial damage.

 Other conditions